- Who We Are

 Q: What is a reasonable timeframe in which we might see the first Opportunity Fund investments deployed?

 A: It will take some time for the IRS to establish regulations and guidance relating to the certification of Opportunity Funds and the eligible use of proceeds.
-While it may be possible that Opportunity Funds will be deployed in late 2018, we don’t anticipate this likely happening until 2019.
+It is possible that the first Opportunity Funds will be deployed in late 2018, though we anticipate this happening in 2019.

 Q: What sort of provisions could be added to the Opportunity Zone legislation to ensure impact accountability on the back end?

-Q: What is the likelihood of the program being extended beyond 2026?
+Q: What is the likelihood of the Opportunity Zones incentive being extended beyond 2026?
 Why was 2026 selected?

 A: The tax incentive itself does not expire in 2026.
 Investors in Opportunity Funds that hold investments for at least 10 years will still be able to take advantage of the favorable tax treatment of gains related to the investments into Opportunity Funds, even if realized after 2026.